nf-core/website/markdown/events/2021/bytesize-3-code-structure.md

 And what is the Docker container like?

 So for all the pipelines, there is one Docker container available that contains all the dependencies, and I'm going to show you how this container is defined in the Docker file.
-We have pretty minimalistic Docker files in the nf-core pipelines, so the docker file takes a container image that is directly provided by nf-core tools.
+We have pretty minimalistic Docker files in the nf-core pipelines, so the Docker file takes a container image that is directly provided by nf-core tools.
 What this does is that it copies this environment.yml file there, and creates a Conda environment inside of the container that adds this environment to the path.

 So you can see that all the tools for running the pipeline in the containerized fashion are also defined in this Conda environment file.
 This adds a pretty strict requirement of all of the nf-core pipelines; all of the software is available in Conda, so - at any of the Conda public channels.
 We have two main directories here as part of the pipeline template and one directory is called /bin, and this contains executable scripts that are used as part of the pipeline and can be written in any language.
 Here for example, it is in Python.
 Adding scripts to /bin provides the additional advantage of Nextflow adding all of these scripts to the path directly.
 So when you want to call descriptions as part of your pipeline, you can call the script directly and Nextflow will find it inside the bin.